Skip to content

 The reading is that the relevant policy frontier is not "support SMEs vs do nothing" but "exclusionary redistribution vs support that preserves the price-forming bidder pool".
 The 10% preference is a static design benchmark of the second branch, not a forecast of a legal preference regime.

 Confidence: yellow.
 The simulation holds entry fixed at the pre-policy level by construction — an entry-elastic version would require a separate entry model.
+The entry-response bound above shows the \(V_3 \succ V_0\) ranking is robust to extreme non-SME discouragement (~90% in non-pharma; complete removal in pharma) even without identifying entry costs, but it remains a bound, not a free-entry counterfactual.
 The 10% margin is the cleanest design benchmark; the diminishing-returns curve and the preference level at which non-SMEs start dropping out is in the optimal-preference search.

 Follow-ups